 Inside my cart (or nearby) I make sure to have the following materials:

 - Magnetic or Foam letters and numerals

 - Fine motor tools (spatulas, pinchers, scoops)

-I'm a lover of rolly-carts!
-And having one for small group has been amazing!
+I’m a lover of rolly-carts!
+And having one to help with organizing preschool small group has been amazing!

 Now, go check out the Small Group Lesson Plans, so you can get prepped for small group too!